acorn-technology/react-and-rn-intro/tutorial/redux/README.md

         };
     };

-...and a new case to our reducer:
+Add a new case to the reducer:

     case actions.YOUTUBE_RESPONSE:
         return {...state, videos: action.videos};